alhakimia542-ctrl/Dental-Online-App/README.md

 ## Project Objectives

-- Provide a fast preliminary assessment of dental conditions.
+- Providing a rapid initial assessment of dental conditions.
-- Demonstrate the use of AI in healthcare-related applications.
+- Demonstrating the potential of artificial intelligence in healthcare applications.
-- Create a complete system that combines AI, cloud services, and mobile development.
+- Building an integrated system between artificial intelligence and cloud-based mobile applications.
-- Offer a user-friendly interface for image analysis.
+- Offering a user-friendly and simple interface for image analysis.
-- Build a foundation that can be extended with additional dental diagnostic features.
+- Establishing a foundation for future development, including new features and diagnostic capabilities.

 ---